eure-kai/LinBinSearch/README.md

 # LinBinSearch
-Java program that compares search algorithms, using interfaces (July 2021)
+Java program that compares search algorithms, using interfaces